YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 * the performance of LFD has been proved in more real-world applications
 * train from scratch on your own datasets, create your desired models with satisfactory model size and inference latency

-### 1.2 Sneak Peek
+### 1.2 Performance Highlights
-Before dive into the code, we present some performance results on several datasets in the beginning, including precision and inference latency.
+Before dive into the code, we present some performance results on two datasets in the beginning, including precision and inference latency.

 #### Dataset 1: WIDERFACE (Single-class)